-The Group has amount due from associates amounting to RM2,625,905 as disclosed in Note 10 to the Financial Statements.
+The Group has amount due from associates amounting to RM2,828,027 as disclosed in Note 11 to the Financial Statements.
 The key associate risk is the recoverability of amount due from associates as management judgement is required in assessing the adequacy of impairment losses by considering the expected recoverability of the outstanding balances.

 We have challenged management's assumptions in providing impairment losses on amount due from associates.
-Our procedures includes assessed the recoverability of outstanding balances through examination of subsequent receipts and visited their significant business unit to review the transactions recording and reporting procedures including effectiveness of the relevant control procedures that management has in place.
+Our procedures includes assessed the recoverability of outstanding balances through examination of subsequent receipts and reviewed the transactions recording and reporting procedures including effectiveness of the relevant control procedures that management has in place.